TimTCrouch/Multiplayer-phaser3-typescript/README.md

 5. Client-side prediction to provide responsive controls
 6. Entity interpolation to show other players' movement smoothly
 7. Latency compensation
+8. Speed hack prevention as example of server-side validation

 If possible I may add some more "gamey" elements, such as the ability to attack each other.